cityofaustin/vision-zero/editor/testing.md

 - Crashes map: use the fit bounds control (top right corner of map, above +/- buttons) to recenter the map
 - Crashes map: Use the basemap control to change to the **Aerial** imagery basemap.
 Zoom in to make sure tiles load propery.
 - Crashes map: Switch back to **Streets** basemap.
 Not switch to dark mode and (1) confirm that the basemap changes to the dark streets basemap and (2) click on a point to confirm that it's pop-up card is styled with a dark background
+- Crashes map: refresh your page to make sure the dark mode map setting persists
 - Crashes map: click on a crash point once more and use the hyperlinked crash ID to navigate to the crash details page
 - Use download button to export records to csv
 - Download modal: Info banner appears with message about # of records to be downloaded